 It’s rush hour and traffic is heavy, slowing me down quite a lot, but I arrive at the Quality Inn Hall of Fame around 6 pm.
 The hotel is OK.
 I knew from prior reviews it was not the most salubrious of places but it is clean, functional and fine for a one night stopover.
 I ask the receptionist if there’s anywhere nearby for dinner that I could maybe walk to and she mentions a couple of places.
-I decide to go and buy some beers then check out the eateries on the way back.
-Purchases completed I use Google Maps to find one place and pull into the car park.
+Deciding to go and buy some beers, I will check out the eateries on the way back.
+Purchases completed later on, I use Google Maps to find one place and pull into the car park.
 This is Mulligan’s and it looks good.
 It also has the added benefit of only being a short 5 minutes walk from the hotel.
 In fact I can see the hotel sign when I’m outside the restaurant.

 Back at the hotel I sort out my suitcase.
 After cramming everything in to travel and maximise storage, I re-arrange a few days worth of clothes at a time for easy access each night.
 Then it’s time to walk over to Mulligan’s.

 I find a seat at the bar and the place all around me is busy.
 Richard the barman is chatty, but busy, and I order some wings and beer.
 The bar and other tables start to clear slowly but Richard and I keep chatting every now and again.
 My wings arrive.
 They are HUGE.
 And very good.
 But I’ve never seen chicken wings as big as this; some of them are nearly the size of a leg.
 So much so that I hardly eat any of the fries I ordered.